lexcraw4d/miniature-eureka/README.md

 ![](assets/photos/VSC.JPG)

 ### Node.js

 Node.js was used in combination with VSC.
 You can dowload Node.js [here](https://nodejs.org/en/).
 ![](assets/photos/node.JPG)

 ### npm

 [npm](https://www.npmjs.com/package/inquirer) was used in combination with [Express](https://expressjs.com/) to create a backend middleware server.
 Please click the referenced information for documentation on npm and Express.

 ![](assets/photos/npm.JPG)
 ![](assets/photos/express.JPG)

+### Directions

+To run the [Note Taker App](https://note-taker-app-aac.herokuapp.com/) please click the link and follow these directions:

+The Note Taker application is designed for users to quickly create, save, and delete custom notes.
+To make a note simply perform the following actions:

+1. To create a new note reference the "+" in the upper right corner of the page.
+2. Enter a "Title" for your note in the tile section, and add your content to the body of the note.
+3. Click the "Save" icon in the upper right corner of the page to save your note.
+4. Your custom note will now be appended to a list on the left hand side of the page.
+5. If you would like to view a previous note you created, select the desired note from the curated list on the left side of the page by clicking it.
+6. To delete a no longer needed note, simply press the "Trash" icon next to the desired note you wish to delete.

+✨Wahlah!
+That's it!✨

+Never forget anything with the Note Taker App by keeping track of things whenever and wherever you are on the go! ✅🔥

 #### GitHub/Git